natalieagus/natalieagus.github.io/50002/50002problem_set_5.md

 	{::options parse_block_html="false" /}

+### New Beta Instruction (Intermediate)
+Write the register transfer language below corresponds to the instruction with the following control signal:

 ### Faulty Detection in Beta (Intermediate)

 You suspected that your Beta CPU is faulty, in particular, these two components: